bronlib/TruelyPortablePythonProjectTemplate/README.md

 The scripts assumes internet access and the availability of "pyenv" to create the Python Distribution.
 On Windows, the scripts use "curl" to download and "tar" to expand pyenv, which are both standard tools on Windows.
 On linux and MacOs, the scripts use "curl" and "unzip", of which "unzip" may have to be installed on linux.
 For MacOs, both are standard.

+On Mac & Linux, parts of the Python distribution must be build.
+So before attempting to install Python for the first time on Mac & Linux, please [**Install Python build dependencies**](https://github.com/pyenv/pyenv/wiki#suggested-build-environment) first.

-For the rest, this project is build on a combination of OS scripting files (bash/bat) and Python files.
+For the rest, this project is build on a combination of OS scripting files (bash/dos) and Python files.
 Scripting files are used for basic configuration and the Python files, given the configurations, create OS dependent scripting files by which Python